Shreyansh15624/ai-bot/README.md

 # Example of how to run your bot
 python main.py "[...Your prompt for the bot...]"

-# Example for getting more details ragarding tokenization
+# Example for getting more details regarding tokenization
 python main.py "[...Your prompt for the bot...]" --verbose
 ```